LiskArchive/lisk-sdk/sdk/README.md

 ### Dependencies

-The following dependencies need to be installed in order to run blockchain clients created with the Lisk SDK:
+The following dependencies need to be installed in order to run blockchain clients created with the Lisk SDK.

 #### Node.js